Our Horses and Horseback Riding

 In these parts, horses and horseback riding are essential to our way of life.
 We feed’em, groom’em, ride’em and sometimes cuss’em…but we can’t get along without’em!

-Experienced, Well Trained Horses
+Well Trained Horses

 Riding Ranch Style

-Intro to Western Reinsman Clinic
+Intro to New Mexico Vaquero Horsemanship Clinic

 In this clinic, each of our guests, regardless of experience, learns or reviews how our equipment works and its effects on the animals.
 Our guests are fitted to the most appropriate saddle, reminded how to sit the western saddle, and the importance of an independent seat.
-We discuss horses, bits and rein control, and participate in a clinic in the round pen and arena as to how our horses have been trained.
-We know “every time you ride a horse you train a horse,” so being consistent will enhance the horse’s performance, one’s safety, enjoyment, and the enjoyment of other riders.
+We discuss horses, bits, rein control, and the principles of how to get the horse to go where we want it to go.

+We know “every time you ride a horse you train a horse,” so we will be insistent that riders use techniques consistent with the horse's training.
+That enhances the horse’s performance, one’s safety, enjoyment, and the enjoyment of other riders.
 Safety requires that our guests feel confident being able to turn the horse during a trot and canter before leaving the arena.
 Only AFTER being able to control one’s horse safely in the arena, do we take people out on the range.
-For riders unfamiliar with our style of riding, it takes time to absorb the techniques and put them into practice.
-How much time it takes depends upon the individual.

 Ridin' the Range